-A framework helps an organization and its members on how to think and communicate about a project such as a data governance initiative.
+A framework helps an organization and its members on how to think and communicate about a project such as a data governance or data intelligence initiative.
 And every organization need a data governance framework or structure so that the data governance efforts are successful.
 The framework needs to match the organization and should include processes, people, and a central knowledgebase.
 But what processes, what people are involved and what is in the knowledgebase will be different for each organization.

 Data is an organization asset that must be managed actively and in a sustained manner to ensure that it is used efficiently and effectively to maximize its value to the organization.
 And when the data resides in multiple data systems the task of managing the data is very difficult.
 The implementation of a data governance framework tailored to the organization allows the organization to respond quickly to changes (market changes, competitor changes, disaster changes, etc.).
 A framework works across the enterprise and has an organization wide view of the data.
 The methods and processes in the framework treat data as a shared resource, adding value to all in the enterprise.
 A framework supports the understanding and implementation of related concepts as well as keeping it in one place.

 A data governance framework brings everyone in the organization on the same page.
 When people in the organization know that there is a data governance framework being used it provides them confidence that there is thought behind the processes, roles, and responsibilities in place as well as having accessible data governance content in a knowledgebase.
 A framework assists stakeholders’ thinking by dividing the huge area of data governance into more manageable sections.